Apply

 Student Support

-The SISTC difference:
+The SISTC difference

 Services and support include:

-We are committed to providing an environment for students which welcomes all people, including those with disabilities and special needs.
-This is supported through the SISTC Reasonable Adjustment Policy.
-The Policy provides examples of the types of adjustments that may be made for students with disabilities and special needs.
-The Student Support Officer is your first point of liaison to consider your individual needs and possible reasonable adjustments.
-Support for students is also outlined in detail in the SISTC Student Support Policy.
+We are committed to providing an environment for students that welcomes all people, including those with disabilities and special needs.
+This is supported through the our Reasonable Adjustment Policy.
+The Policy provides examples of the types of adjustments that may be made for students with verifiable disabilities or special needs.

-Personal Support
+Personal support

 What is the best thing about studying at SISTC?